mtnygard/dawn/framework/vase2/doc/problems_with_vase1.md

 - There is no way to support "configuration overrides" as one would need for e.g., different credentials in different environments.

+- It is awkward to pass results from one action to another.

+- It is awkward to run multiple queries or multiple transactions.